syl20bnr/spacemacs-elpa-mirror/melpa/xah-fly-keys-readme.txt

 (xah-fly-keys-set-layout "qwerty") ; required if you use qwerty (xah-fly-keys-set-layout "qwertz") ; required if you use qwertz (Germany, etc.)
-(xah-fly-keys-set-layout "workman") ; required if you use workman (xah-fly-keys-set-layout "dvorak") ; by default, it's dvorak (xah-fly-keys 1)
+(xah-fly-keys-set-layout "workman") ; required if you use workman (xah-fly-keys-set-layout "programer-dvorak") ; required if you use Programmer Dvorak (xah-fly-keys-set-layout "dvorak") ; by default, it's dvorak (xah-fly-keys 1)